Klebert-Engineering/zserio-cmake-helper/README.md

 #   WITHOUT_SQL
 #     Set this flag to enable the -withoutSqlCode flag for the
 #     zserio C++ emitter.
+#   WITH_IMPLICIT_ARRAYS
+#     Set this flag to enable the -allowImplicitArrays
+#     flag for the zserio C++ emitter.
+#   WITH_POLYMORPHIC_ALLOC
+#     Set this flag to enable the -setCppAllocator polymorphic
+#     flag for the zserio C++ emitter.
+#   QUIET
+#     Suppress all zserio compiler output.
 #   SHARED
 #     Set this flag to create a shared instead of a static lib.
 #   ROOT [schema-root-dir]